We cut NDC’s $1.2bn MoMo interoperability cost to just $4.5m – Bawumia

 Source: Class FM

-The Akufo-Addo government saved the Ghanaian taxpayer more than $1 billion in the award of a contract for the purpose of creating the mobile money interoperability, Vice President Dr. Mahamudu Bawumia has said.
+The Nana Addo Dankwa Akufo-Addo government saved the Ghanaian taxpayer more than $1 billion in the award of a contract for the purpose of creating the mobile money interoperability, Vice President Dr Mahamudu Bawumia has said.

-According to Dr Bawumia, before the NPP came into power, the erstwhile Mahama administration had awarded the contract for $1.2 billion.
+According to Dr Bawumia, before the NPP came into power, the erstwhile John Dramani Mahama administration had awarded the contract for $1.2 billion.

 The contract was, however, cancelled by the Bank of Ghana when the New Patriotic Party (NPP) came to power and awarded it to a different company that executed it for $4.5 million.